chloewin/plasticity-model/README.md

 ---

-A kinetic model unifying presynaptic short-term facilitation and depression
+These files describe a model for synaptic facilitation and depression based on the above mechanisms using equations derived from [1].
+Euler's method was used for all differentials.
+- Calcium buffering: calcium is constantly being removed from the cell following this differential equation: $\tau_{Ca}\frac{dCa}{dt}$

 ---